dask/dask/docs/source/deploying-docker.rst

 Example docker images are maintained at https://github.com/dask/dask-docker and https://hub.docker.com/r/daskdev/ .

-Each image installs the full Dask conda package (including the distributed scheduler), Numpy, and Pandas on top of a Miniconda installation on top of a Debian image.
+Each image installs the full Dask conda environment (including the distributed scheduler), Numpy, and Pandas on top of a Miniconda installation on top of a Debian image.